Inference on Variable Importance for Treatment Effect Heterogeneity: Shapley Values and Beyond: Introduction

 Statistical inference for local variable importance measures is challenging because these measures are function-valued.
 They take an individual's covariates as input and return the importance of a variable.
 Testing the null hypothesis of no importance is particularly difficult since the null lies on the boundary of the parameter space.
-This may lead to vanishing efficient influence function, requiring a higher-order expansion to develop valid, nonconservative tests \citep{Luedtke2019, Williamson2021a, Williamson2021, Verdinelli2023}.
-A common alternative has been to construct conservative tests using sample splitting \citep{Williamson2021, Hines2022a, Ziersen2024}.
+This may lead to vanishing efficient influence function, requiring a higher-order expansion to develop valid, non-conservative tests \citep{Luedtke2019, Williamson2021a, Williamson2021, Verdinelli2023}.
+A common alternative has been to construct conservative tests using sample splitting \citep{Williamson2021, Hines2025, Ziersen2024}.
 Another approach leverages recent advances in semiparametric theory for pathwise differentiable Hilbert-valued parameters \citep{Luedtke2024}.
 This approach overcomes the boundary issue faced by other methods and facilitates statistical inference, even when flexible, data-adaptive algorithms are used to estimate nuisance parameters.
-We build upon this framework in our work.
+We build on this framework, but differ from \cite{Luedtke2024} in how regularization is achieved.
+Specifically, rather than using an orthogonal expansion of the parameter with decaying scaling coefficients, we regularize through an embedding into a reproducing kernel Hilbert space (RKHS).
+This embedding is injective when the kernel is universal \citep{sriperumbudur2011universality}, ensuring no information is lost through regularization.
+We show that the resulting regularized target is amenable to semiparametric analysis.

-Our contributions are: \begin{enumerate} \item local, model-agnostic importance measures for a variable or set of variables, \item Wald-type tests of no importance for a variable or set of variables, and \item confidence bands for the reproducing kernel Hilbert space (RKHS) embeddings of local variable importance measures. \end{enumerate} Our work contributes to the literature on the inference for function-valued parameters \citep{Hudson2021, Williamson2021, Hudson2023, Hudson2023a,Luedtke2024}.
+Our contributions are: \begin{enumerate} \item local, model-agnostic importance measures for a variable or set of variables, \item regularization of a Hilbert-valued parameter through an RKHS embedding to obtain its efficient influence function, \item Wald-type tests of no importance for a variable or set of variables, and \item confidence bands for the RKHS embeddings of local variable importance measures. \end{enumerate} Our work contributes to the literature on the inference for function-valued parameters \citep{Hudson2021, Williamson2021, Hudson2023, Hudson2023a,Luedtke2024}.
 We also demonstrate the applicability of our methodology in the context of infectious disease prevention strategies.